CliffordEdewor/CliffordEdewor/README.md

 ## 👨‍💻 About Me
 I am **Clifford Edewor**, a Cybersecurity Analyst and Educator dedicated to **securing systems and empowering people** through hands-on training, research, and leadership.

-I have **trained and mentored 500+ learners** across institutions and national programmes, including serving as **Cybersecurity Instructor & Facilitator for Nigeria’s 3MTT Programme**.
+I have **trained and mentored 500+ learners** across institutions and national programmes, including serving as **Cybersecurity Instructor & Facilitator for Nigeria’s 3MTT Programme (NITDA)**.
 My work spans **infrastructure protection, risk management, and digital safety initiatives**, with measurable outcomes such as **reducing cyber risk exposure by 30–40% among learners and professionals**.

 As the **HND Pioneer President of NACOS PTI Chapter**, I advanced student leadership in cybersecurity, AI, and cloud computing, fostering innovation and professional growth.
-I currently serve as **Cybersecurity Instructor and Networking Lab Technologist at Global Maritime Academy, Nigeria**, where I continue to build talent pipelines and strengthen institutional cybersecurity capacity.
+I currently serve as an **IT Security Operations Officer through Sinic Engineering Limited, contractor to Segilola Resources Operating Limited (a subsidiary of Thor Explorations Ltd)**, where I oversee control room systems, networked security infrastructure, and secure operations within a safety-critical mining environment.

 ---